AaiswaryaPM/TicketGen/README.md

 Instant QR Generation: Automatically encodes event and participant data into a scan-able QR code.

-Live Ticket Preview: View your ticket layout instantly before downloading.
+Ticket Preview: View your ticket layout instantly before downloading.

 Canvas-Based Downloads: Generates and downloads a high-resolution .png ticket directly from the browser.